Wednesday, August 31, 2016

 Jackie "Nappy" Scott and her narcissist friend Denise "Chunks" Santos tried to defeat me in Small Claims Court today in Van Nuys, but their lying testimonies were about as convincing as the special effects of The Giant Claw.

-Scott claimed she never received my text messages of May and June with my request for payment of her costs of the Hawaii trip and claimed that she was told by "Chunks" that all she had to pay for was her airfare (and her "star witness" also tried to back her up, but she knows better) and that "Chunks's" mother would cover the rest.
+Scott claimed she never received my text messages of May and June (I had copies of them with me) with my request for payment of her costs of the Hawaii trip and claimed that she was told by "Chunks" that all she had to pay for was her airfare (and her "star witness" also tried to back her up, but she knows better) and that "Chunks's" mother would cover the rest.
 Totally bogus!
 She claimed that she never knew she was obligated otherwise.
 The first I heard of this tale was when we exchanged evidence in the hallway.
-Later, she even tried to deny that "Chunks" and I were even engaged!
+Later, she even tried to deny that Denise and I were even engaged!
 And I said out loud under my breath, "That's a lie."
 She also claimed that after our meeting with the Auto Club travel agent, when we met at Coco's, she was "unsure" if she was even going.
 That's another lie.
 She was definitely sure about going when she asked me to front her portion of the AAA travel package.
-I produced the text message in which I expressed my displeasure to "Chunks" in being put on the spot over this to the court.
+I produced the text message in which I expressed my displeasure to Denise in being put on the spot over this to the court.

 In rebuttal, I argued, "It seems odd that when she was served with the lawsuit, she didn't contact me to question it."
 The judge pro tem didn't buy any of her arguments.